auvsociety/thrustered_vehicle_motioncontroller/README.md

  # Installation :
  ## C++ (ROS) :
-          Currently i am not providing any prebuilt library, So the user has to build it on his own.
+          Currently i am not providing any compiled library, So the user has to compile it on his own.
 Create your own ROS package.
 Clone this repo on your package/src folder.
 Create a CMakeLists.txt file in your_package/src and add src as subdirectory in topmost CMakeLists.txt of your ROS Package. add this as subdirectory in your_package/src/CMakeLists.txt .
 Include the header file and use the API in your code.
 And finally, In your CMakeLists.txt file, while building your ros node, add this line.
-For example, you are using this library inside a node called "ros_node".
+For example, you are using this library inside a node called "ros_node". to learn about ros: http://wiki.ros.org/ROS/Introduction
+          for more info on creating ros packages: http://wiki.ros.org/ROS/Tutorials/CreatingPackage
 ```
       target_link_libraries( ros_node <TARGET_OBJECTS:thrustered_vehicle_motioncontroller>)
 ```